Activity Overview: Texas has many dams, which create many reservoirs for sources of drinking water and water for irrigation.

 Cite Sources: Students should identify a range of appropriate primary and secondary sources to answer their research question.
 Sources should be referenced appropriately in their analysis and cited according to a prescribed citation style.

 Chapter 12: Hydroelectric Energy from Energy 101: Energy Technology & Policy provides an introduction to the physics and history of hydropower.
-Access to Energy 101 for Texas students and teachers is provided for free by the State Energy Conservation Office as part of the Watt Watchers of Texas program.

 Students should identify additional print and digital resources and evaluate them for relevance, validity, and reliability.

 We'd love to help answer any questions and help you get started!
 Drop us a line and we'll get back to you as soon as we can.

 Watt Watchers of Texas

 204 E. Dean Keeton Street, Austin, Texas 78712